mikearoworade/SE_projects/Devops/README.md

 # DevOps
-This focuses on Developing and Operations
+This focuses on Development and Operations
 - Bash Scripting
 - Networking
 - Regular Expression